karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 ---
-title: "Testing how to use some container vulnerabilities scanners with Azure pipelines"
+title: "Testing how to use some container vulnerabilities scanners with Azure Pipelines"
 date: 2021-10-25T10:45:14+02:00
 tags: ["docker", "devops", "azure", "aws", "security", "containers", "devops", "pipelines"]
 draft: true